The SEO Framework · KB

 Published on June 5, 2020

 With The SEO Framework, we’ll never delete data from your database when you uninstall any of our plugins.
-Because might you ever need to reinstall the plugin(s), then you can continue where you left off.
+Because if you ever need to reinstall the plugin(s), you can continue where you left off.

 The SEO Framework